budimanfajarf/web/content/dev/chatapp-backend.md

 The application enable users to participate in a chat room using their names, exchange messages, access all previous messages, and view a list of current room users.

-In order to support this project, need also to develop a simple and minimal frontend.
+In order to support this project, need also to develop a simple and minimal frontend, see [ChatApp Frontend](/dev/#chatapp-frontend).